 An economically successful Europe will also be more attractive to countries considering a future in the EU, potentially including Scotland as it considers an independence referendum.
 ‘Back to the Future’ could end up becoming the motto of the EU, as it focuses on making Europe work for its citizens – starting with their pockets!

-Colin Imrie is an independent policy analyst.
-He previously worked on EU affairs for the UK Foreign and Commonwealth Office and the Scottish Government, and for the European Commission.
+Colin Imrie is an independent policy analyst in European affairs.
+He previously worked on EU matters for the UK Foreign and Commonwealth Office and the Scottish Government, and also for the European Commission.